Map

 The Avonni Map Component lets you show locations on a map using markers.
 Depending on your needs, you can choose to display a single marker or multiple markers.
 This section will explain how to set up both options.

 When you want to display multiple markers on your map, picking the right Data Source is important.
 It determines what the markers will look like and what they'll show.
-Let's look at the three main ways to get data for your map:

 Understanding these Data Source options will help you visualize various locations on your Avonni Map Component.